Christian Rock Hard

 "Christian Rock Hard" is the ninth episode of the seventh season and the 105th overall episode of the American animated series South Park.
 It originally aired on Comedy Central in the United States on October 29, 2003.

-In the episode, the kids start a rock band, but concerned with the fact that people will potentially download their music from the Internet illegally, they refuse to play.
-Meanwhile, Cartman starts his own Christian rock band, called Faith + 1.
+In the episode, the boys start a rock band, but concerned with the fact that people will potentially download their music from the Internet illegally, they refuse to play.
+Meanwhile, Eric Cartman starts his own Christian rock band, called Faith + 1.

 The episode satirizes famous artists who have spoken out against copyright infringement, such as Metallica, and also serves as a commentary on how most musicians do what they do mainly for profit gains.
 Christian rock music is also parodied as being identical to love songs, except for referencing Jesus in their lyrics.

 Plot

-Stan, Kyle, Kenny and Cartman form a band called Moop, but disagree on what direction they should take, as they all like different types of music.
-The disagreement becomes so heated that Cartman bets that he will have a platinum-selling Christian rock album before Kyle's band does, and leaves the band.
-Seeking inspiration, Stan, Kyle and Kenny illegally download music from the Internet.
-They are immediately arrested by the FBI, and are told of the serious consequences of illegal downloading, namely forcing musicians like Lars Ulrich (drummer of metal band Metallica), Britney Spears, and Master P to lose so much income from music piracy that they must either downgrade their extremely lavish purchases to very-slightly less lavish ones or save up until they can afford all of what they want.
+Stan Marsh, Kyle Broflovski, Kenny McCormick, and Eric Cartman form a band called Moop, but disagree on what direction they should take, as they all like different types of music.
+Cartman suggests that the band should play Christian rock; he bases his reasoning on the easy success that the genre has, referring to the success of the Christian rock band Creed as his pitch.
+However, Kyle disputes this, saying that Christian rock is a terrible idea.
+The disagreement becomes so heated that Cartman leaves, but not before betting $10 he will have a platinum-selling Christian rock album before Kyle's band does.

+Seeking inspiration, Stan, Kyle, and Kenny download music from the Internet for free.
+However, they are immediately arrested by the FBI and are told of the serious consequences of illegal downloading, namely forcing musicians like Lars Ulrich (drummer of metal band Metallica), Britney Spears, and Master P to lose so much income from music piracy that they must either downgrade their extremely lavish purchases to very slightly less lavish ones or save up until they can afford all of what they want.
 As a result, Moop decides to go on strike until fans stop downloading illegally and are joined by a large number of musicians, including Britney Spears, Ozzy Osbourne, Missy Elliott, Master P, Blink-182, Metallica, Alanis Morissette, Meat Loaf, Rancid, and even Skyler's band, the Lords of the Underworld.

-Meanwhile, Cartman enlists Butters and Tolkien to form his new band.
+Meanwhile, Cartman enlists Butters Stotch and Token Black to form his new band.
 Realizing that Christian rock is a perennial top seller, Cartman decides that his band, which he has christened Faith + 1, will join the Christian music racket.
-Cartman builds the band's repertoire by simply taking vague generic pop love ballads and changing references like "baby" to "Jesus".
+Cartman builds the band's repertoire by simply taking vague, generic pop love ballads and changing references like "baby" to "Jesus".
 While effective, the band eventually comes under some scrutiny when one of the songs involves more passionate and sexual lyrics involving Christ.
-Cartman manages to manipulate his way out and the band begins to build a huge following.
+Cartman manages to manipulate his way out, and the band builds a considerable following.